vasusharma7/torrent/README.md

 3. Electron JS - install globally (npm i -g electron)
 ----------------Steps to run the code----------
 (Can be run in GUI or CLI - either of D or E step to be done)

+**Also implemented the functionality of STUN server to get over NAT world using TCP port forwarding and ssh tunneling** *Take Key by mailing to vasusharma2017@outlook.com* for running seeding across NAT*

 **Open Terminal**